infotroph/efrhizo/efhrizo-log.md

 * OK, now added 2011 offsets for tubes not replaced in 2011.
 2010 and 2011 offsets should now, to the extent I trust these measurements, be complete.
 * Copied incomplete 2014 offsets from `rawdata/rhizo-destructive-tubenotes.csv`.
 These were all measured in fall 2014 and I should go measure the rest, like, tomorrow.
 Added a "date" column to track this, went back and added that to 2010 and 2011 files as well.
 Exact measurement dates not known for 2011-03 numbers, but calling it the 14th -- that's the day we started and that's close enough.

+2015-03-28: The `loc.to.depth()` function in RhizoFuncs has an error in depth calculation: it is 22 cm from the top of the tube to the *center* of location 1, not to the top of it.
+That means `loc.to.depth(1, offset=22)` ought to equal zero, but it currently returns 2.
+I had been thinking of this as "depth at the bottom of the frame", but even that isn't right.

+Changed `loc.to.depth()` by internally subtracting one from the location number; think of it as "how many frames have I moved from the beginning".

+_*NOTE that this will change all previously calculated depths when I rerun make!*_